University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 7. Using bash commands on the panel file you just downloaded, determine how many different populations and super-populations are represented in the 1kGP dataset.
 8. How many individuals are in each super-population?
 ---
+:blue_book: You can learn more about the populations in the 1kGP [here](https://www.internationalgenome.org/faq/which-populations-are-part-your-study/).
 ## Converting VCF files into population genomics formats
 ### Rationale
 :blue_book: A VCF file may contain a lot of information (e.g. variant annotation) that can be very useful for clinical genomics.
 This was the case when you looked at a trio data with Jimmy Breen.
 However, population genomics applications only need a subset of the information in VCF file, i.e., variant genomic coordinates, variant ID, reference (REF) and alternative (ALT) alleles, and sample genotypes.
 This is what you typically find in the 1kGP data.